byamabe/windsurf-project/DEVELOPMENT_PROGRESS.md

 - Monitor Netlify deployment for any runtime issues
 - Consider addressing duplicate Pinia imports if they cause performance issues
 - Continue maintaining strict TypeScript compliance for new features

+## Session Updates

+### February 15, 2025 - 14:00 PST
+#### Completed:
+- Reviewed and organized project TODOs
+- Added comprehensive testing, documentation, and performance optimization tasks
+- Reorganized Twitter Card Integration tasks with clear priorities
+- Updated technical.md with detailed next steps for Twitter Card implementation

+#### Next Steps:
+1. Domain and SSL Setup (Highest Priority)
+   - Register a permanent domain name
+   - Configure DNS settings
+   - Set up SSL certificate for the domain
+   - Update Netlify deployment with custom domain

+2. Twitter Developer Platform Setup
+   - Create Twitter Developer account at developer.twitter.com
+   - Create Project and App in developer portal
+   - Request elevated access for Player Card functionality
+   - Set up API credentials

+These are critical path items that must be completed before we can proceed with Twitter Card implementation.
+The domain needs to be secured with HTTPS before Twitter will whitelist it for Player Card functionality.

 ## Admin Setup